 Although, funds received from the State Government for subjects/departments entrusted to the Council, was to be accounted for under District Fund as per the format provided by the CAG, the Council accounted these funds under Deposit Fund.
 Audit comments on the Deposit Fund are discussed in the succeeding paragraphs.

-3.3.2.1 Understatement of total receipts
+3.3.2.1 Understatement of expenditure and closing balance